Adverse Reaction to Drugs

 - Reduce the printing of paper forms and records

-- Reduce business travel by promotion of video and telephone conferencing
+- Reduce business travel by the promotion of video and telephone conferencing

 - Reduce water consumption